Financial Counseling for Recovery in Pennsylvania

 Falling behind on paying the rent or on keeping up with mortgage payments could result in the risk of being evicted or having the family home foreclosed on.

 The same is true with car loans.
-As car payments are missed the car the could be repossessed by the lender, leaving the person suddenly without a means of transport, which makes it even more difficult to maintain employment.
+As car payments are missed, the car could be repossessed by the lender, leaving the person suddenly without a means of transport, which makes it even more difficult to maintain employment.

 There’s also the cost of comprehensive rehab treatment programs to factor in.
 Many people worry about the cost of paying for rehab treatments, which often deters them from seeking the help they need in the first place.